QuentinRa/blog.quentinra.dev/tools/git/github/pages.md

 * [Jekyll Themes](http://jekyllthemes.org/)
 * [GoHugo](https://gohugo.io/) ([Hosting on GitHub](https://gohugo.io/hosting-and-deployment/hosting-on-github/))

-You may look for "static site generators", quite a lot of them  [are listed here](https://jamstack.org/generators/) along with this [Github repository](https://github.com/myles/awesome-static-generators).
+You may look for "static site generators", quite a lot of them  [are listed here](https://jamstack.org/generators/) along with this [GitHub repository](https://github.com/myles/awesome-static-generators).

 You can use [form spree](https://formspree.io/) to use forms without coding.